senselabs/objective-c-style-guide/README.md

 ## Project Naming

 Name projects with the prefix "SL".
-If creating an SDK, a three letter prefix should always be used for class names and constants.
+If creating an SDK, a three letter prefix should always be used for class names.
 For example, in SLCloudKit, the prefix 'CLK' should be used.
-For repo names, specify the `type-name without prefix-platform`
+For repo names, specify the
+`type-name-platform`

 Example: